-To report a crime in progress, a person, victim or witness, can dial 911, use one of the blue emergency telephones, use the Orange Shield phone app, or call one of the listed police phone numbers.
-Any reporting method will stimulate the response of police, fire, ambulance, or other first responders.
-In addition, the victim of a serious crime can request support personnel, such as ministers, victim advocates, or counselors, during or after reporting the incident.
+To report a crime in progress, a victim or witness can dial 911, use one of the blue emergency telephones, use the Orange Shield safety app, or call one of the listed police phone numbers.
+Any reporting method will initiate the response of police, fire, ambulance or other first responders.
+In addition, the victim of a serious crime can request support personnel, such as ministers, victim advocates or counselors, during or after reporting the incident.

 Additionally, crime victims may be eligible for funds through victims' compensation laws administered by the local district attorney.
-See https://www.ok.gov/dac/Victims/Victims Compensation Program/ for more information.
+See ok.gov/dac/Victims/Victims_Compensation_Program/ for more information.

-Prompt reporting of criminal activity to the police enables a quick response, a timely warning, and makes the campus safer for everyone.
+Prompt reporting of criminal activity to the police enables a quick response, a timely warning if warranted, and makes the campus safer for everyone.
+So if you see something, say something!